levsero/test_embed/doc/core.md

 `zE('webWidget:on', 'close', callback<function>);`

-Executes a callback when the widget is hidden.
+Executes a callback when the widget is closed.

 ##### Parameters